linqgg/unity-sdk/README.md

 ### Usage

-To use SDK need to prepare card data and billing address, that the user provided via your own UX elements.
+To use SDK you need to prepare card data and billing address, that the user provided via your own UX elements.
 We do not require any additional steps here, except the rule that card data should not be transferred to any game backend service as it will break PCI DCI policy.

 Also, before processing payment you have to initiate payment intent, which can be done via backend API with the method `putReplenishOrder`.
 The method will return `order.id`, that is intent identifier itself.